The Bronx Defenders: History

 Founded in 1997 by a team of eight advocates, including its former executive director Robin Steinberg, David Feige and criminal defense attorney Daniel Arshack, the Bronx Defenders is responsible for developing holistic defense, an interdisciplinary model of criminal defense lawyering.
 The Bronx Defenders is also host to The Bronx Freedom Fund, the first charitable bail organization in New York State.

-In late 2023, Justine Olderman stepped down from her position as Executive Director.
+In late 2023, Justine Olderman stepped down from her position as executive director.
 She held the post for six years, and was the second ever in the position, being appointed by founder Robin Steinberg.
-Wesley Caines served as interim Executive Director.
-In June 2024, the Board of Directors announced the appointment of Juval O. Scott, a nationally-recognized leader in public defense, civil rights, and sentencing reform, as the next Executive Director of The Bronx Defenders.
+Wesley Caines served as interim executive director.
+In June 2024, the Board of Directors announced the appointment of Juval O. Scott, a nationally recognized leader in public defense, civil rights, and sentencing reform, as the next executive director of The Bronx Defenders.
 Juval is the first African American and woman of color to lead the organization in its 27-year history.
-Her tenure began in September of 2025.
+Her tenure began in September 2025.